 There are many options to choose from with hearing care.
 Our providers are all Audiologists, the highest level of provider in our industry.

 Audiology is the branch of science and medicine that focuses on hearing, balance and related disorders.
-Services we provide include hearing tests, hearing aid selection, fitting and programming, audiologic rehabilitation and counseling/education for patients and their families
+Services we provide include hearing tests, hearing aids, device fitting and programming, audiologic rehabilitation and counseling/education for patients and their families

 If you are bothered by a persistent ringing in your ears, you are not imagining things – even if nobody else notices the sound.
 You are actually experiencing tinnitus, and you are far from alone!